DADDY’S CREEK TO NEMO BRIDGE

 The northern end of this section can be reached from Wartburg on Catoosa Road to Nemo Bridge.
 Take I-40 Exit 347 and go north on Hwy 27 through Harriman.
 Continue 19 miles to Wartburg.
 Follow the Justin P. Wilson Cumberland Trail and Obed Wild & Scenic River National Headquarters signs on Main Street.
 Turn left at Main and Maiden (right to visit the OWSR Headquarters) and continue 5.5 miles to the Nemo Picnic Area and River Access parking or cross Nemo Bridge and turn right to Rock Creek Campground and the Nemo Trailhead.

-Mile 0.0 (14.1) To the north of the bridge across Daddys Creek stands the rock formation called “Devil’s Breakfast Table,” a large flat rock balanced on a column of rock on the cliff overlooking the creek splashing through rapids.
+Mile 0.0 (14.1) On the west side of daddy’s Creek and north of the bridge stands the rock formation called “Devil’s Breakfast Table,” a large flat rock balanced on a column of rock on the cliff overlooking the creek splashing through rapids.
 The Table is easier to see in winter when the surrounding trees have no leaves.
 The rock formation is said to have been named by one of the first settlers to the area in the early 1800s who said “Only the Devil would eat breakfast on a table like that,” referring to how it seems that the tabletop rock is barely balanced on the supporting rock and might at any moment tip over.
 This and other rock formations along the trail are caused by the erosion of underlying weaker rock that leaves the more durable sandstone on top.

 From the Daddy’s Creek Trailhead, hike 200 ft up the road and enter straight into woods where posts are placed in the ground.
 The Cumberland Trail mileage sign is located 50 ft up the trail and then the trail kiosk in another 100 ft.
 This upland area of the Cumberland Plateau has many dead pine trees standing or fallen due to a pine beetle infestation; estimates are that from 1996 to 2000 over 10,000 acres were affected by the infestation.
 When some of these affected areas were logged and burned, the sites revealed the presence of native warm season grasses that appeared with the increased sun exposure.
 TWRA is in the process of converting many of these areas to an oak savanna, such as it was many years before European settlers arrived.
 The restoration of the oak savanna will create habitat for wildlife and improve the soil.
 As you come into Catoosa along Firetower Road, information signs identify these areas.